 Boost Core Clock: 1565 MHz | GPU Cores: 2304 | Memory: 8GB GDDR5 | Memory Speed: 2000 MHz | Memory Bandwidth: 256 GB/s | Length: 11.73 Inches | No. of Fans: 3 | RGB Lighting: Yes | Graphics Outputs: 1 x DVI, 2 x HDMI, 2 x DisplayPort | Power Connectors: 1 x 8-pin | Maximum Nominal Power Consumption: 175W

 The design of ASUS ROG Strix models got great fame as this was the first of the ASUS graphics card which provided such beautiful RGB setup along with a premium shape.
 This graphics card is very long so make sure that you have a compatible casing for it, although there is no competition of this card in the RX 590 variants when it comes to aesthetics.

-The shroud of the card is black in color and there are many RGB spots fixed in the shroud which can be controlled through the software and supports Aura Sync technology which can sync the RGB lights with peripherals and other devices.
+The shroud of the card is black in colour and there are many RGB spots fixed in the shroud which can be controlled through the software and supports Aura Sync technology which can sync the RGB lights with peripherals and other devices.
 The back-plate of the card has the ROG logo on the side and although there are almost no vents for airflow, there is big free space behind the core of the graphics card which is a good decision.